AdiBhan/Greengle/README.md

 ## Description

 Greengle is a companion site for [amazon.com](https://www.amazon.com/) that helps consumers estimate the carbon footprint of their Amazon purchase.
 This project was initially created during an eight-hour BU Spark! mini-hackathon and won the "Best Code" prize.
+It functions by determining the distance between the buyer's address and the nearest Amazon fullfilment center.
+It calls the [Radar API](https://radar.com/documentation/api) to calculate the miles a vehicle must travel, and then calls another API to estimate the kilograms of CO_2 gas emitted given the type of vehicle.

 ## Getting Started